What does “yami” mean in Japanese?

 - 音 : a kanji character widely used to mean ‘sound’ in Japanese.
 This kanji can also be found in other words like “ongaku“.

-From these two parts, we can understand that the kanji character of “yami” literally expresses sounds inside or behind the gate.
+From these two parts, we can understand that the kanji character of “yami” literally means ‘sounds inside a gate’ in Japanese.
 This literal interpretation is a bit weird, but still understandable, I think.
-The kanji implies the existence of the place behind the gate which only sounds can go through.
-In other words, it refers to the place where light cannot exist.
+The kanji character implies the existence of a place behind the gate which only sounds can go through.
+In other words, it refers to a place where light cannot exist.

 Example #1: how to say “darkness” in Japanese